 - Avoid excessive sun exposure as it may damage the scalp where your new hair is implanted

 - Avoid alcohol and smoking, which reduces blood supply to your scalp

-How can you find the best hair transplant doctor in Singapore for a successful hair transplant?
+How can you find the best hair transplant doctor in Singapore?